 In August 2019, the Company issued an aggregate of 2,875,000 ordinary shares (the "Founder Shares") to the Sponsor for an aggregate purchase price of \$25,000.
 On October 17, 2019, the Company effected a share dividend of 0.2 of a share for each ordinary share in issue, resulting in the Sponsor holding an aggregate of 3,450,000 Founder Shares.
-The Founder Shares include an aggregate of up to 450,000 shares subject to forfeiture by the Sponsor to the extent that the underwriters' over-allotment is not exercised in full or in part, so that the initial shareholders will collectively own 20% of the Company's issued and outstanding shares after the Initial Public Offering (assuming the initial shareholders do not purchase any Public Shares in the Initial Public Offering and excluding the Representative Shares (as defined in Note 7)).
-As a result of the underwriters' election to fully exercise their over-allotment option, 562,500 Founder Shares are no longer subject to forfeiture.
+The Founder Shares include an aggregate of up to 450,000 shares subject to forfeiture by the Sponsor to the extent that the underwriters' over-allotment is not exercised in full or in part, so that the initial shareholders will collectively own 20% of the Company's issued and outstanding shares after the Initial Public Offering (excluding the Representative Shares (as defined in Note 7)).
+As a result of the underwriters' election to fully exercise their over-allotment option, 450,000 Founder Shares are no longer subject to forfeiture.